jbcoe/value_types/DRAFT.md

 `allocator_traits<allocator_type>::select_on_container_copy_construction` on the
 allocator belonging to the indirect object being copied.
 Move constructors obtain an allocator by move construction from the allocator belonging to the indirect object being moved.
-All other constructors for indirect type take a `const allocator_type& argument`. _[Note: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ A copy of this allocator is used for
+All other constructors for this type take a `const allocator_type& argument`. _[Note: If an invocation of a constructor uses the default value of an optional allocator argument, then the allocator type must support value-initialization. --end note]_ A copy of this allocator is used for